GET IN TOUCH

 Financial Fallout

-• Complete loss of account balances: Account holders lose access when frozen funds are surrendered to the Department of Taxation upon expiration of the waiting period.
+• Complete loss of account balances — Account holders lose access when frozen funds are surrendered to the Department of Taxation.

-• Escalating debt growth: Debt increases daily as interest, collection fees, and other costs continue to accumulate until the obligation is satisfied.
+• Escalating debt growth — Debt increases as interest, collection fees, and other costs continue to accumulate until the obligation is satisfied.

 Expanded Enforcement

-• Wage garnishments: Employers may be required to withhold a percentage of an employee's income until the obligation is fully satisfied.
+• Wage garnishments — Employers may be required to withhold a portion of an employee's income until the obligation is fully satisfied.

-• Asset seizures: The Department or a creditor can seize vehicles, real estate, or other personal property under a writ of execution.
+• Asset seizures — The Department can seize and sell vehicles, real estate, or other personal property to satisfy unpaid tax debt.

 Legal Exposure

-• Court actions: Creditors typically pursue a money judgment through hearings and certified orders when taxes are not the only outstanding debt.
+• Court actions — Creditors may pursue a money judgment through hearings and certified orders when taxes are not the only outstanding debt.

 Personal and Social Impact

 Ignoring a bank levy allows debt to compound, enforcement actions to expand, and legal exposure to intensify.
-By acting within the waiting period, taxpayers can reduce financial damage, protect exempt funds, and reestablish control over their financial situation.
+By acting promptly, taxpayers can reduce financial damage, protect exempt funds, and reestablish control over their financial situation.

 Frequently Asked Questions